Japanese Government Scholarship Programs

-Note: Once we have received your application documents, we will reply to your email.
-If you do not receive an acknowledgement of receipt within 3 business days, please follow with a phone call or separate email.
+(Note: Once we have received your application documents, we will reply to your email.
+If you do not receive an acknowledgement of receipt within three business days, please follow with a phone call or separate email.)

 (2) First Screening

-Those candidates who pass the initial application screening will be invited to take a series of written examinations (Japanese, English, Mathematics and additionally for STEM majors, Chemistry and either Biology or Physics) in person at the Consulate General of Japan on Thursday, June 30, 2022 (or possibly Friday, July 1 (TBD)).
+Those candidates who pass the initial application screening will be invited to take a series of written examinations in Japanese, English, Mathematics, and additionally for STEM majors, Chemistry, and either Biology or Physics, in person at the Consulate General of Japan on Thursday, June 30, 2022 (or possibly Friday, July 1 (TBD)).

-Note: Calculators and other devices may NOT be used during the written examinations.
+(Note1: Calculators and other devices may NOT be used during the written examinations.)

-Note: You can find the past examination questions in the MEXT website, “Study in Japan”.
+(Note 2: You can find the past examination questions in the MEXT website.)

-Applicants who receive a passing grade on the tests will be invited to participate in a short interview after testing.
+Applicants who receive a passing grade on the tests will be invited to participate in a short interview on the same day after testing.

-Candidates will receive final results by January 2022.
+Candidates will receive final notification of acceptance by January 2023.